Bringing You The Future!

 Who is eligible?

-To qualify for Lifeline, subscribers must either have a household income that is at or below 135% of the Federal Poverty Guidelines, or the subscriber, one or more of the subscriber’s dependents, or the subscriber’s household must receive benefits from on of the following assistance programs:
+To qualify for Lifeline, subscribers must either have a household income that is at or below 135 percent of the Federal Poverty Guidelines, or the subscriber, one or more of the subscriber’s dependents, or the subscriber’s household must receive benefits from on of the following assistance programs:

 - Federal Public Housing Assistance (Section 8)